fmtlib/fmt/support/bazel/README.md

 The *BUILD* file defines a binary named `Demo` that has a dependency to {fmt}.

 To execute the binary you can run `bazel run //:Demo`.

-# Using Bzlmod

-The [Bazel Central Registry](https://github.com/bazelbuild/bazel-central-registry/tree/main/modules/fmt) also provides support for {fmt}.